Use Terraformer to import existing infrastructure resources into Terraform

 $ tree . └── aws ├── alb │ ├── lb.tf │ ├── lb_listener.tf │ ├── lb_target_group.tf │ ├── lb_target_group_attachment.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── ebs │ ├── ebs_volume.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├── ec2_instance │ ├── instance.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── eip │ ├── eip.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├── igw │ ├── internet_gateway.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── nat │ ├── nat_gateway.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├── rds │ ├── db_instance.tf │ ├── db_parameter_group.tf │ ├── db_subnet_group.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── route_table │ ├── main_route_table_association.tf │ ├── outputs.tf │ ├── provider.tf │ ├── route_table.tf │ ├── route_table_association.tf │ ├── terraform.tfstate │ └── variables.tf ├── sg │ ├── outputs.tf │ ├── provider.tf │ ├── security_group.tf │ ├── security_group_rule.tf │ ├── terraform.tfstate │ └── variables.tf ├── subnet │ ├── outputs.tf │ ├── provider.tf │ ├── subnet.tf │ ├── terraform.tfstate │ └── variables.tf ├── vpc │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── vpc.tf └── vpc_peering ├── outputs.tf ├── provider.tf ├── terraform.tfstate └── vpc_peering_connection.tf 13 directories, 63 files

-Please pay attention to the directory structure.
+Please pay attention to the directory structure;

-Terraformer imports in the default structure "{output}/{provider}/{service}/{resource}.tf".
+it seems that Terraformer imports files in the default structure "{output}/{provider}/{service}/{resource}.tf".

 This is also documented on GitHub.